sameoldmadness/bem-starter-pack/README.md

-# Trivial BEM
+# blinkered-bem

 <!-- TODO link to gh-pages -->

 <!-- TODO bages -->

-Trivial BEM is a front-end template for rapid development on BEM stack.
+blinkered-bem is a front-end template for rapid development on BEM stack.

 <!-- TODO link to source, homepage -->